kaiumallimon/comos-its/README.md

 # COSMOS Intelligent Tutoring System (ITS)

-> A comprehensive AI-powered educational platform with a multi-agent RAG chatbot, ML-based grade prediction, adaptive learning roadmaps, academic performance tracking, and a full-featured admin panel — all orchestrated through a modular monorepo architecture.

-COSMOS-ITS is an end-to-end intelligent tutoring system designed for university-level education.
-It combines a **FastAPI microservice backend** (`cosmos-its-server`) with a **Next.js admin and student portal** (`cosmos-admin-panel`) to deliver a seamless experience for both administrators and students.
+> **COSMOS-ITS** (Collaborative Orchestration System for Multi-Agent Optimization and Synthesis for Intelligent Tutoring Systems) — A secure, multi-agent intelligent tutoring system that reduces hallucination rates and improves syllabus-aligned response accuracy from 65% (generic LLM baseline) to 92%, while delivering adaptive, always-available personalized tutoring at scale.

+Traditional university education struggles to deliver scalable and personalized support.
+Existing intelligent tutoring platforms relying on generic large language models (LLMs) often suffer from hallucinations, lack curriculum alignment, and fail to adapt to individual learning trajectories. **COSMOS-ITS** addresses these limitations through a multi-agent architecture that integrates a **LangGraph orchestration framework** for coordinating specialized domain agents, a **Pinecone-backed Retrieval-Augmented Generation (RAG) pipeline** for syllabus-grounded responses, and a **hybrid grade prediction model** combining Gradient Boosting and Multi-Layer Perceptron (MLP) neural networks — trained on 1,000 synthetic student records with 20 engineered features, achieving **90.40% prediction accuracy**.

+The system is delivered as a monorepo combining a **FastAPI microservice backend** (`cosmos-its-server`) with a **Next.js admin and student portal** (`cosmos-admin-panel`).
+A comprehensive 20-feature security framework — including role-based access control (RBAC), context isolation, and prompt injection defense — ensures academic integrity and data privacy.
+Load testing confirmed system stability with **zero failures under 50 concurrent users**, and the modular architecture supports easy extensibility to new courses, making COSMOS-ITS a viable foundation for AI-powered personalized university education.

 ---